 If we consider equation 1 and 2, then by elimination method we get,

 x = 5 and y = 3

 If we consider equation 1 and 3, then by elimination method we get,

 x = 3 and y = 5

 Therefore, there are two such numbers, 53 and 35.

 Note: The elimination method is preferred over the substitution method when it is easy to multiply the coefficient and add or subtract the equations to eliminate one of the variables.
-The final aim is to make it linear equation in one variable and then it can be solved easily.
+The final aim is to form a linear equation in one variable so that it can be solved easily.

-To practice more on the solution of linear equation by elimination method, download BYJU’S – The Learning App.
+To practice more problems on the solutions of pair of linear equations by elimination method, download BYJU’S – The Learning App.